Tierran/Ironclaw2E-FoundryVTT-System/README.md

  - **Guard Bonus**: Either a replacement or a bonus to what the Guarding condition gives.
 No need to check whether the actor is Guarding when configuring this bonus, it's implicit in its type.
  - **Spring Bonus**: A bonus applied to the sprint roll.
  - **Initiative Bonus**: A bonus applied to the initiative roll.
- - **Movement Bonus**: A bonus that changes the normal movement speed of an actor.
+ - **Movement Bonus**: A bonus that changes the movement speed of an actor.
  - **Flying Move Bonus**: A bonus that changes the flying speed of an actor.
+(These stack with normal movement bonuses)
  - **Encumbrance Limit Bonus**: A bonus to the carrying capacity of an actor.
  - **Stat Change**: An automated way to change the stats for an item when it is dragged to the actor from the Items Directory.
  - **Dice Upgrade**: An automated way to change the dice for an item when it is dragged to the actor from the Items Directory.